adam-p/yesterday-i-learned/auto/matrix/index.md

 * Pumping the ABS brake pedal makes the stopping distance longer.
 * Your car hardly ever engages ABS, even when you try to brake-test.
 * Locating the weight as far forward as possible helps maintain balance.
-* `2` and `L` are engine braking positions.
+* `3`, `2` and `L` are engine braking positions.
 In these low gears, the engine can easily overheat.
 Drive with caution.
-* `2` and `L` are not available when overdrive is on.
-* Never shift while pedalling.
+* While it is possible to shift without the brake pedal while driving, it is not at all recommended.
 * Rocking the signal stick up and down is for left/right signals.
 Forward and backward are for hi-beams.
 * Pulling the washer thingy toward you will squirt washer fluid.
-* That "defrost" button next to the emergency stop button only heats the rear mirror.
+* That "defrost" button next to the emergency stop button heats the rear mirror, as well as the side mirrors.
-* The defrost button does not make snow go away.
+* Defrosting does not make snow go away.

 AC
 ======================